wizardwatch/dotfiles/README.md

 # linuxconfig
-dotfiles and ansible config for workstations
+dotfiles and an ansible or guix config for workstations